5 Great Drives for Fall Road Trip Enthusiasts

-Cooler weather is on the horizon, but many enjoy road trips during the season to capture the more dramatic views of the Pacific Northwest natural beauty.
-The following three road trips in Washington and Idaho are enjoyable year-round and offer great getaways for fall road trippers.
+Cooler weather is on the horizon, but that doesn’t mean an end to road-trip adventures.
+Fall offers an opportunity to capture more dramatic views of the Pacific Northwest natural beauty.
+The following five road trips across the region are enjoyable year-round and offer great drives for fall road trippers.

 Because of COVID-19, please take recommended safety requirements, check road closures, and practice social distancing if you are planning a future trip.